For the Purrbabies

 👉 Be sure to check affected areas for any attached ice or snow, particularly between the toes.

-Knowing the stages of frostbite in dogs can help you to determine how your pet’s condition has progressed.
+Knowing the stages of frostbite in dogs can help you determine how your pet’s condition has progressed.
 It is important to keep in mind, however, that mild cases can look different compared to severe tissue injury caused by frostbite.
-Additionally, your best friend may react differently if they have an underlying medical condition or are especially sensitive to the combination of cold temperature and wind.
+Additionally, your pup may react differently if they have an underlying medical condition or are especially sensitive to the combination of cold temperature and wind.

-With this in mind, the clinical signs and stages of frostbite in pets can look similar to that which is seen in humans:
+With this in mind, the clinical signs and stages of frostbite in pets can look similar to what is seen in humans:

-This is considered to be “mild” frostbite to many and it doesn’t usually cause permanent damage.
-Symptoms associated with this stage include pain, tingling, or numbness—especially as you start to warm your pet’s beans.
+This is considered to be “mild” frostbite to many, and it doesn’t usually cause permanent damage.
+Symptoms associated with this stage include pain, tingling, or numbness—especially as you start to warm the affected area.

 Superficial, in this case, means that the damage can be on the surface of your pet’s skin.
 While there may be little permanent damage, your pet might experience more severe pain or discomfort, as well as surface-level liquid-filled blisters.
 We recommend seeking vet support at either Stage 1 or Stage 2 to help you halt the progression as much as possible.

-This is generally considered to be severe frostbite and is indicated by blue or white skin, difficulty moving the affected limb or extremity, and large fluid-filled blisters.
+This is generally considered to be severe frostbite and is indicated by blue or white skin, difficulty moving the affected limb or extremity, and large, fluid-filled blisters.
 You might notice the skin blackening as necrosis (tissue death) happens.
-If you see these symptoms in your pet, it’s important to get to the vet as soon as possible to avoid widespread infection throughout the dog’s body.
+If you see these symptoms in your pet, it’s important to get to the vet as soon as possible to avoid widespread infection throughout your dog’s body.

 There are many possible causes of frostbite in dogs, including: